renzibei/fph-table/README.md

 ## Performance

 Here we show the timing of the `find`operation when a 64-bit integer is used as the key.
-The results are from the [hashtable-bench](https://github.com/renzibei/hashtable-bench) project, which evaluate hash maps on different datasets.
+The results are from the [hashtable-bench](https://github.com/renzibei/hashtable-bench) project, which evaluates hash maps on different datasets.

 Figures 1 and 2 show the lookup time of multiple hash tables using different hash functions on the x86-64 platform and arm64 platform.
 It can be seen that `fph::DynamicFphMap` has a clear speed advantage in lookup on this dataset.